Petar0603/UART-TX-RX/README.md

 ---
 ## Console Info
-- Console outputs from Vivado Simulator (for SV simulation) and EDA Playground (for UVM simulation) are included in 'spi_simulation_results' file.
+- Console outputs from Vivado Simulator (for SV simulation) and EDA Playground (for UVM simulation) are included in 'uart_simulation_results' file.